Table of Contents

-- If you claimed blindness, your condition did not meet the SSA’s definition: your vision can’t be corrected to better than 20/200 in your better eye or your visual field is 20 degrees or less in that eye and your low vision does not keep you from working in either your past or another occupation.
+- If you claimed blindness, your condition did not meet the SSA’s definition: Your vision can’t be corrected to better than 20/200 in your better eye, or your visual field is 20 degrees or less in your better eye.

 - You did not provide sufficient medical evidence describing your impairment and/or its severity.
-Documentation must come from “acceptable” medical professionals (physicians, psychologists, etc.) and those who treated you or evaluated you in regard to your disability must have credentials.
-They can greatly reduce or eliminate the need for additional medical evidence to complete your claim.
+Documentation must come from “acceptable” medical professionals (physicians, psychologists, etc.), and those who treated you or evaluated you concerning your disability must have credentials.
+They can significantly reduce the need for additional medical evidence to complete your claim.

 Here’s a list of possible documentation you could submit:

-- Work-related medical reports are requested, regarding what you can still do despite impairment(s): Ability to sit, stand, walk, lift, carry, hear, speak, handle objects, travel, etc.
+- Work-related medical reports are requested regarding what you can still do despite impairment: Ability to sit, stand, walk, lift, carry, hear, speak, handle objects, travel, etc.

-- A statement — if 18 or older and claiming mental functional limitations — that describe your capacity to understand, remember and carry out instructions, respond appropriately to supervision, etc. OR…
+- A statement—if 18 or older and claiming mental functional limitations—that describes your capacity to understand, remember and carry out instructions, respond appropriately to supervision, etc.

-- A statement — if applicant is under 18 — describing his or her functional limitations, compared to children that age without impairments, in acquiring and using information, attending to and completing tasks, interacting with others, moving about, manipulating objects, caring for himself/herself, etc.
+- If the applicant is under 18, a statement that describes their functional limitations, compared to children without impairments, in acquiring and using information, attending to and completing tasks, interacting with others, moving about, manipulating objects, caring for themself, etc.

-- Further evidence of disability — a special examination or medical test — is needed by the DDS.
+- Further evidence of disability, like a special examination or medical test.

 - Additional information or consultative examinations are requested.

-If the evidence provided by your own medical sources is inadequate to determine if you meet the SSA’s strict definition of disabled, further proof may be sought by re-contacting the treating source for more information or clarification, or by arranging for a consultative examination (CE).
+If the evidence provided by your medical sources is inadequate to determine if you meet the SSA’s strict definition of disabled, further proof may be sought by re-contacting the treating source for more information or clarification or arranging a consultative examination (CE).

-The treating source is the preferred source for a CE—if qualified, equipped, and willing to perform the examination for the authorized fee.
+The treating source is preferred for a CE—if qualified, equipped, and willing to examine the authorized fee.
 However, SSA’s rules provide for using an independent source (other than the treating source) for a CE or diagnostic study if:

 - The treating source prefers not to perform the examination.